kanboard/kanboard/README.markdown

 - Host anywhere (shared hosting, VPS, Raspberry Pi or localhost)
 - No external dependencies
 - **Super easy setup**, copy and paste files and you are done!
-- Translations in English and French
+- Translations in English, French and Polish

 Todo
 ----